 Connect With Us:

-James Kemp is available for one-on-one coaching in person or via Skype/Facetime.
+James Kemp is available for one-on-one coaching in person or via Zoom/Skype/Facetime.
 Whether you're preparing for an audition, filming a self-tape, or already cast and wanting support on character development or text work, sessions can be tailored according to your needs.

 Please email [email protected] to book a session or for more information.